 European Union (EU) Regions¶

-Snowflake maintains two EU regions, located in the following geographic areas:
+Snowflake maintains two EU regions with AWS hosting, located in the following geographic areas:

 - EU (Dublin)